LuisAugello/Exploratory-Data-Analysis/README.md

 The four plots that you will need to construct are shown below.

-# How to run the scrip?
+# How to run the script?
  You should unzip the file in your work directory.
 After that you will have an archive called "household_power_consumption.txt".
  This archive have all the information specified on the top of this README.
 Finally you can run every plot(NUMBER).R to get the graphs.